The Best Acoustic Guitars for Travel

 When you think of rich tone and volume, you probably don’t picture a 3/4-size acoustic guitar.
 But the Baby Taylor Series packs a dynamic punch well above its weight class.

 Its classic dreadnought shape will be familiar to many, but the footprint is reduced to three-quarters of a standard guitar.
-At just 12-1/2” wide and 3-3/8” deep, the Baby Taylor fits snugly in your car or on the overhead rack of a train.
+At just 12-1/2” wide and 3-3/8” deep, the Baby Taylor fits snugly in your car, the overhead rack on a train or and possibly even the overhead storage bin in an airplane.

-The reduced scale length (22-3/4”) translates to lower string tension and easier fretboard navigation.
-The result is a more comfortable guitar experience—you can strum beside the campfire all night long.
+The reduced scale length (22-3/4”) translates to lower string tension, which makes for a more relaxed feel for your fretting hand.
+The result is a more comfortable playing experience so you can strum beside the campfire all night long.

 For an affordable, no-nonsense workhorse, try the Baby Taylor in Sitka spruce (BT1) or mahogany (BT2).
-If you intend to perform live while traveling, the BT1e, BT2e, and BTe-Koa come equipped with an ES-B pickup/preamp combo and onboard tuner.
+If you think you’ll need to plug in your guitar on your travels, the BT1e and TSBTe come equipped with an ES-B pickup/preamp combo and onboard digital tuner.

 Big Baby Taylor

-As the name suggests, the Big Baby Taylor (BBT) is larger than the Baby Taylor but not as big as a full-size dreadnought guitar.
-It’s all the full-bodied sound in a slightly smaller package.
+As the name suggests, the Big Baby Taylor (BBT) is larger than the Baby Taylor but still not quite as large as a full-size dreadnought guitar, offering most of the sonic punch of a full-scale guitar in a slightly smaller package.

-Compare the body of the Big Baby Taylor to that of a standard dreadnought.
-The BBT is 15 1/10” wide and 4” deep; a full-size Taylor dreadnought measures 16” wide and 4 5/8” deep.
-The change in size may seem minor, but it can be the difference between fitting your guitar in the tour bus and leaving it behind.
+Compare the body of the Big Baby Taylor to that of a standard Dreadnought.
+The BBT is 15-1/10” wide and 4” deep; a full-size Taylor dreadnought measures 16” wide and 4 5/8” deep.
+The change in size may seem minor, but it can be the difference between fitting your guitar in the bus and leaving it behind.

-Choose between the purely acoustic BBT and the ES-B pickup-adorned BBTe.
-Both models feature a Sitka spruce soundboard and a layered walnut body.
+Choose between the purely acoustic BBT and the ES-B pickup-equipped BBTe.
+Both models feature a solid Sitka spruce soundboard and layered walnut back and sides.

 GS Mini

-The renowned GS Mini Series takes the Grand Symphony body shape and shrinks it down to a more portable size.
-The GS Mini has long been a favorite of mobile musicians thanks to its refusal to compromise.
+The renowned GS Mini acoustic guitar takes Taylor’s bold-voiced Grand Symphony body shape and shrinks it down to a more portable size.
+The GS Mini has long been a favorite of mobile musicians thanks to a compact frame that doesn’t compromise on tone.
 It may be small, but it’s mighty.

-With a body width of 14-3/8” and a depth of 4 7/16”, the GS Mini is built for tight spaces.
+With a body width of 14-3/8” and a depth of 4-7/16”, the GS Mini is built for tight spaces.
 Add in a super playable short-scale neck (23-1/2”), and it’s no wonder professional musicians and casual travelers alike reach for this guitar.
-For a beginner guitar player, you can use the dot inlays as position markers for training purposes.
+It’s also an ideal choice for new players, as its slender neck and accommodating dimensions make for a relaxed, comfortable playing experience regardless of your skill level.

 Taylor GT

-The Taylor GT is a revolution in compact guitars.
+The Taylor GT (Grand Theater) is a revolution in compact guitars.
 It takes the look and sound of our largest body style (the Grand Orchestra) and makes it travel-sized.

-The GT body measures 15” across and 4-1/4” deep—that’s smaller than a standard dreadnought.
-Smaller-bodied acoustic guitars don’t normally sound so full.
-But thanks to our new C-Class voicing architecture, the lower frequencies come through without muddying the sound.
-The 24-1/8” scale neck is slightly longer than a GS Mini’s, but it still delivers on slinky hand-feel due to lighter string tension.
+The GT body measures 15” across and 4-1/4” deep, smaller than a standard Dreadnought.
+Inside, the GT boasts Taylor’s innovative C-Class bracing design, which articulates the guitar’s top to enhance bass-range frequencies for a fuller, richer sound.
+The 24-1/8” scale length is slightly longer than a GS Mini’s, but it still delivers on slinky hand-feel due to lighter string tension.

 Must-Have Travel Accessories